 Then, document how you will meet those needs.
 Do you create and offer products that improve lives?
 Do you run programs that provide needed services and support?
 Be explicit about what you do and how it helps people in need.

 When describing your products and services, use numbers.
-If you run a food pantry, for instance, provide statistics about food insecurity in your area.
+For instance, if you run a food pantry, provide statistics about food insecurity in your area.
 Mention your daily capacity for distributing food based on your expected number of donations.

 Also, include information about the people administering your products and services.
 Who works at your food pantry?
 Who organizes the donations and assigns volunteers?

-This section should be full of specific and concrete facts about your non-profit’s work, as these numbers will help convince donors and partners to fund or work with you.
+This section should contain specific and concrete facts about your non-profit’s work, as these numbers will help convince donors and partners to fund or work with you.

 4. Customers and Marketing